RIP-Comm/clementine/README.md

 Keep in mind in this early stage some kind of stuff could be a mess: we are still organizing ourself.

 ## Resources
-We are using a lot of resources.
+We are using many resources.
 You can find them on our Discord Server.